cognitedata/oryx/README.md

 - `get` - Retrieves the content (for use in `req` builder)
 - `log` - Log information about the given request.
 - `map` - Map the content of the HTTP handler.
+- `panic` - Fails the pipeline and pushes an exception downstream.
+This error cannot be catched or skipped.
 - `parse` - Parse response stream to a user-specified type synchronously.
 - `parseAsync` - Parse response stream to a user-specified type asynchronously.
 - `protect` - Handler for protecting the pipeline from exceptions and protocol violations.